Applying for a Research Degree

 The admission points for research degree applicants are October and February of each academic session.
 Please note that the application deadline for February 2018 entry has now passed.
 If you select the February option on either application or submission, the system will default your application to 1 February 2019 entry.
 The next entry points are:

 - If you wish to be considered for October 2018 entry, you must submit a complete application by 31 May 2018.

-If you are applying as an International Applicant, please ensure that you meet our minimum English language requirements prior to applying.
+If you are applying as an International Applicant, please ensure that you meet the University's minimum English language requirements prior to applying.
+See web link below.